WillNigel23/arithmeticseries/README.md

 ## Arithmetic Series
 Assembly program that gets the sum of an arithmetic series.
-> Authors: Cedric Caquilala, Will Nigel De Jesus
+> Author: Will Nigel De Jesus

 ## Task
 You are to create an assembly program that would get the sum of an arithmetic series.